 The Radiation Effectiveness Factors used in the Interactive RadioEpidemiological Program (IREP) to calculate the Probability of Causation (PC) are less for the 10-100-keV category compared to the primary fission spectrum energy group (0.1 - 2 MeV) (Kocher et al. 2002).
-Combining neutron energy groups into the primary 0.1 - 2 MeV fission spectrum group is a reasonable and claimant-favorable simplification of the dose calculation.
-The tables described above include the neutron energy claimant-favorable default values.
+Combining neutron energy groups into the primary 0.1 - 2 MeV fission spectrum group is a reasonable and favorable to claimant simplification of the dose calculation.
+The tables described above include the neutron energy favorable to claimant default values.

-6.3.4.8 Uncertainty in Neutron Dose
+6.4.4.8 Uncertainty in Neutron Dose